smlsvnssn/ouml/README.md

 öbservable exports three methods:

-#### observable( value, deep? = true, extendable? = true ) → observable object
+#### observable( value ) → observable object

-Takes a `value`, and returns it wrapped in an observable `Proxy`.
-By default, it recursively wraps nested objects as well.
-Set `deep` to `false` if you only want the top level to be observable (For example for observing changes in an `Array` of complex `Object`s, where the changes in individual objects are irrelevant).
-By default, if you add a new property to an observable, the new property is made observable as well (if it's not a primitive value).
-Set `extendable` to `false` to disable this behaviour.
+Takes a `value`, and returns it wrapped in an observable `Proxy`, recursively wrapping nested objects as well.
+If you add a new property to an observable, the new property is made observable as well (if it's not a primitive value).

 If `value` is a primitive (`String`, `Number`, `Boolean` etc), the value is wrapped in an object with a single property: `value`.
 You cannot assign to a primitive observable value directly, you need to use the `value` prop instead, or else you'd overwite the proxy.

 ```js